MuhichLab/ASAP/README.md

 # Dependencies

 - pymatgen v >= 2022.0.17 : Older versions of pymatgen have not been tested
-- If you have pymatgen installed all other ASAP dependencies should also be isntalled.
+- If you have pymatgen installed all other ASAP dependencies should also be installed.
 However, two dependecies you'll want to verify:
 - python v >= 3.8
 - sympy